telekom/style-doc/CONTRIBUTING.md

 - If you want you can address (with `@...`) a suitable [code owner](#code-owners) of this repository.
 - If you plan to do something more involved, please open an issue to start a discussion with us.
-  This should avoid unnecessary work for you and us.
 - Relevant coding [style guidelines](#style-guidelines) are available in this document.

 ## Steps to Contribute